Stephen A. Schwarzman: Awards and recognition

 In 1999, Schwarzman received the American Academy of Achievement's Golden Plate Award.
 In 2018, Schwarzman was awarded the Plaque degree of the Order of the Aztec Eagle by Mexico President Enrique Peña Nieto for his role in supporting the United States–Mexico–Canada Agreement.
 In 2024, King Charles III made Schwarzman an Honorary Knight Commander of the Order of the British Empire (KBE) for services to philanthropy.

 In 2007, Schwarzman was listed among Times 100 Most Influential People in The World.
 In 2014 and 2016, Schwarzman was named as one of Bloomberg's 50 Most Influential people of the year.

 In 2019, Schwarzman wrote his first book titled, What It Takes: Lessons in the Pursuit of Excellence, "which draws from his experiences in business, philanthropy and public service."
 His book became a New York Times Best Seller.
-However, the title was included with a dagger next to it, used to indicate that retailers reported receiving bulk purchases.
+However, the title was included with a dagger next to it, which is utilized to indicate that retailers reported receiving bulk purchases.